ItallyaT/OnPOINTE/README.md

 # OnPOINTE
 A personal Project based on my talent.
-Linked to live social media page of the dance company respondsible for the images in the gallery.
+Linked to live social media pages of the dance company respondsible for the images in the gallery.